-We currently have three reportable business segments: (1) North American Fenestration segment ("NA Fenestration"), comprising three operating segments, manufacturing vinyl profiles, IG spacers, screens and other fenestration components; (2) European Fenestration segment ("EU Fenestration"), comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles and conservatories, and the European insulating glass business manufacturing IG spacers; and (3) North American Cabinet Components segment ("NA Cabinet Components"), comprising our North American cabinet door and components business and two wood-manufacturing plants.
-We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and intersegment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
-Other corporate general and administrative costs have been allocated to the reportable business segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segments administrative costs.
+We currently have three reportable business segments: (1) North American Fenestration segment ("NA Fenestration"), comprising three operating segments, consisting of manufacturing vinyl profiles, IG spacers, screens, custom compound mixing and other fenestration components; (2) European Fenestration segment ("EU Fenestration"), comprising our U.K.-based vinyl extrusion business, manufacturing vinyl profiles and conservatories, and the European insulating glass business manufacturing IG spacers; and (3) North American Cabinet Components segment ("NA Cabinet Components"), comprising our North American cabinet door and components business and two wood-manufacturing plants.
+We maintain a grouping called Unallocated Corporate & Other, which includes transaction expenses, stock-based compensation, long-term incentive awards based on the performance of our common stock and other factors, certain severance and legal costs not deemed to be allocable to all segments, depreciation of corporate assets, interest expense, other, net, income taxes and inter-segment eliminations, and executive incentive compensation and medical expense fluctuations relative to planned costs as determined during the annual planning process.
+Other corporate general and administrative costs have been allocated to the reportable business segments, based upon a relative measure of profitability in order to more accurately reflect each reportable business segment's administrative costs.
 We allocate corporate expenses to businesses acquired mid-year from the date of acquisition.
 The accounting policies of our operating segments are the same as those used to prepare our accompanying consolidated financial statements.
-Corporate general and administrative expenses allocated during the years ended October 31, 2022, 2021 and 2020 were \$24.5 million, \$21.6 million and \$21.7 million, respectively.
+Corporate general and administrative expenses allocated during the years ended October 31, 2023, 2022 and 2021 were \$23.5 million, \$24.5 million and \$21.6 million, respectively.